similie/similie-simple-logger/README.md

 ## Device Config

 If needing just a single set of devices that compose a single dataset, all configuration can be done through the Particle cloud.
 Find the `addDevice` function and place your device's string value into input console.
-The format for the device is in the folling form `device:[identity]:[pin]`.
+The format for the device is in the following form `device:[identity]:[pin]`.
 The identity and pin are only required for some devices and the pin is optional for others.
 We arbitrarily set a max device limit of 7, but this can be changed under `bootstrap.h` by altering the `MAX_DEVICES` macro.
 If new devices are added, there should be a corresponding representation under `configurator.h`.
 The follow provides a list of available devices:

 ```
 all_weather:0 // pin 10 for the 32u4.